juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 ____

-Her second bout of consciousness introduced her to a rather heated argument between a man and a woman.

-____

 Her body felt cold, and then hot, and then cold again.
 Was this a fever?

 She instinctively huddled into a ball to contain the smidgen of heat still coursing through her body, but was surprised to find a heavy comforter hugging her tightly.